-As we enter Black History Month, we pause to reflect on & honor the stellar Black vulva owners who are making strides to break down barriers & fight for a future where everyone, everywhere is afforded the rights, respect & resources to thrive — in sex & love, health & wealth.
+As we enter Black History Month, we pause to reflect on & honor the stellar Black folks who are making strides to break down barriers & fight for a future where everyone, everywhere is afforded the rights, respect & resources to thrive — in sex & love, health & wealth.

 We'll host more conversations all month long, so follow along for more resources.